 Symptoms and signs of Sebaceous Cell Carcinoma include:

 - Small, erythematous or yellowish, firm, deep-seated, slowly enlarging nodule.

 - Upper eyelid involvement 2 to 3 times more common than lower eyelid.

 - Often mistaken for blepharoconjunctivitis and other common eye conditions.

 Investigations (work up) of Sebaceous Cell Carcinoma

 - Biopsy establishes the diagnosis by the presence of numerous sebaceous elements with mitotic figures staining positive for fat with oil red O stain.

-- Multiple conjunctival map biopsies may possibly be performed to stage the disease.
+- Multiple conjunctival map biopsies might be performed to stage the disease.

-- Lymph node biopsy may possibly be needed to rule out distant metastasis.
+- Lymph node biopsy might be needed to rule out distant metastasis.